 A few budgeted indirect costs have changed from the previous years.
-The Salaries and Benefits line item increased by \$172,100 for additional IT staff time as well as adjustments to employee costs including merit increases and benefit changes.
-The Bank Fees item went up \$200.
-Insurance is estimated to increase by \$31,000 overall largely due to the losses suffered by insurance agencies the last several years.
-Office and Printing costs are expected to increase by \$3,000 and \$1,000 respectively.
-Costs for office lease and storage are expected to increase with the move to new office space and an increase of \$44,900 based on anticipated rental costs until the lease is signed and costs are known.
-The audits and actuary services was reduced by \$12,500 as the OPEB valuation is not due this year.
-Legal increased by \$9,000.
+The Salaries and Benefits line item increased by \$125,800 for additional IT staff time for website updates and design as well as adjustments to employee costs including merit increases.
+The Bank Fees item increased \$500.
+Insurance is estimated to increase by \$38,000 overall largely due to the recent multi-year losses suffered by insurance agencies and fewer carriers.
+Office and Printing costs are expected to increase by \$5,000 each due to increased costs and one-time costs associated with the move to the new office space.
+Office lease and storage unit costs are estimated to decrease by \$17,100 due to one-time costs savings associated with the move to the new office space.
+Training and Travel are estimated to increase by \$2,000 and \$1,000 respectively for additional financial staff training.
+The audits and actuary services was reduced by \$5,200 as OPEB valuation is not due this year.
+Legal increased by \$14,000.